 Exercise is an excellent way to manage stress and prevent weight gain (check out my post on prevent weight gain here).
 Physical activity releases endorphins, which help improve mood and reduce stress levels.
 It also boosts metabolism and burns calories, contributing to weight loss.
 Regular exercise, such as cardio, strength training, or yoga, can be an effective strategy in managing stress-related weight gain.

-See also Stress Reduction for Weight Loss: My Insights
+See also Navigating Stress Appetite Changes for Weight Control

 Deep breathing exercises, meditation, and yoga can also help reduce stress and promote relaxation.
 These practices can lower cortisol levels and provide a sense of calm, reducing the likelihood of emotional eating and weight gain.
 Incorporating these activities into your daily routine can have a positive impact on your overall well-being.